The Chapel Perilous: Influences and style

 The Chapel Perilous had its genesis in an old notebook which Hewett's son Joe Flood found in a garage: Hewett's diary at age sixteen.
 She was intrigued by the passionate outpourings of her teenage self and decided to turn them into a work of some kind.

 The play that resulted is Expressionist.
 At the time of the first staging of The Chapel Perilous, this genre was over 60 years old in Germany but largely unknown in Australia.
 In Expressionism, the full performance rather than the flow of dialogue delivers the meaning.
 An overlooked failure of the societal system usually underpins the action.
 The protagonist is typically the “New Man”, unafraid to act on their moral beliefs.
 A later development is Brecht's Epic Theatre, where the music distances the audience from the action, and sympathy for the characters is discouraged.
 Hewett's play incorporates all these features.
 It is also influenced by Elizabethan theatre, and owes a debt to Elliot's The Waste Land.

 Nobel laureate Patrick White observed, “For all its incidental but relevant crudity a very subtle and thoughtful play, with an introspective theme brilliantly externalised as theatre by the author and director.
 A work of art universal in its appeal as the crushing weight of authority in all its forms on the creative personality.
 A major statement of the woman artist's quest for freedom and self realisation in a community uncertain of its standards.”

 Observers have sought to define the three Authority figures (the three Masks with their attendant actor) in different ways.
 Neeme found the "Mother" class of characters as “the born great”, the "Rosa" class as the opportunists who “seek greatness, while the "Canon" class are the hapless or corrupt who “have greatness thrust upon them”.
 Alternately, Whitehead saw a dichotomy of sterility versus authority in the placement of the Authority figures.

-Analysts of the play have considered it moves between many styles, to the point that they have found it to be “an audacious, fantastic awkward beast of a play”, which unprepared audiences may find confusing or hard to enjoy, and which professional theatre companies have found "unstageable".
+Analysts of the play have discussed how the play moves between many styles in a manner that can be challenging to unprepared audiences, and which some professional theatre companies have found difficult to stage.
 It incorporated “shouts and whispers, songs and chants, choruses and solos, echoes and amplification …and always an attention to rhythm.”
 It is “an acoustic patchwork of heightened meaning” which has been “assured of a prominent place in the history of recent Australian drama because it employs almost every technique that seemed new and experimental in the late sixties and early seventies, and ranges widely in its moods from the burlesque historical through the social satirical to the purely lyrical.”